debackerl/queryme/README.md

 **This API is still unstable**, but many unit tests have been written already.

+You can read the documention of the Go library online: http://godoc.org/github.com/debackerl/queryme/go

 ## Example

 The following example JavaScript code: